 Authentication gained focus with 3.3.7 (and 3.3.8) as it outlines that any experience where you verify your identity on a website, such as entering a username and password, must be accessible to all users.
 The clear goal with this addition is to make sure that anyone can log in to a website and access its content and features, regardless of any disabilities they may have.

-Websites and log-in experiences should be designed to enable people with disabilities to easily complete the authentication process.
+Websites and log-in experiences should be designed to enable people with disabilities to easily complete the authentication process – including the ability for users to copy/paste passwords or two-factor authentication security codes if they are not using object or personal content to verify a user’s identity.
 This will increase their focus and make the process more efficient.

-To read in-depth information regarding the nine new success criteria, please visit this page on W3C’s official website: W3C Candidate Recommendation Draft.
+To read in-depth information regarding the nine new success criteria, please visit this page on W3C’s official website: W3C WCAG 2.2 Recommendation.